pcrawshaw/comp3971/instruction_formats.md

 We can see (on the fifth line of the output) the `ADD` instruction encoded as `89 02 15 8b`.
 Why is it "backwards"?

+=== To do on your wown (NOT TO BE HANDED IN)

+Repeat the above with I-forat and  D-format instructions.